 This Easy Blueberry Sauce is sure to become a new favourite recipe of yours.
 I hope you will enjoy it, and I would love to know what you think in the comments below.

 - 2 cups (250 g) blueberries See Note 1

-- 1 tbsp lemon juice See Note 2
+- 1 tablespoon lemon juice See Note 2

 For accuracy, we recommend weighing your ingredients.
 This will produce the best results.